2018ik/2018ik.github.io/_wiki/tabernacle.markdown

 ### Boards

 The boards of the tabernacle were one and a half cubits wide, so one board must be joined to another to become three cubits wide, three signifying completeness.
 This is the building together of the Body as God's dwelling place with each member (Eph.
 2:22).

+The boards were also made of acacia wood overlaid with pure gold.
+Gold, signifying divinity, was not capable of standing up by itself.
+Therefore, the gold was overlaid upon acacia wood, which signifies the proper humanity.
+The humanity in the church is what allows it to stand.

 ## Showbread Table